CJN Proposes Training of Judges on Road Crash Cases

 “The contributions of NGOs, private and corporate organsations towards achieving the goal of reducing road safety deaths and serious injuries is very important,” she said.

-While she urged corporate organisations to channel their corporate social responsibilities (CSR) towards road safety advocacy, sensitization and campaign, the Appeal Court president advised Africa to look inwards and draw its peculiar plan for road safety.
+While she urged corporate organisations to channel their corporate social responsibilities (CSR) towards road safety advocacy, sensitisation and campaign, the Appeal Court President, advised Africa to look inwards and draw its peculiar plan for road safety.